kevinconway/Defer.js/README.rst

 ==================

-This library is designed to operate in multiple JavaScript environments without requiring change to the code base.
+This library is designed to operate in multiple JavaScript environments without requiring changes to the code base.
 To accomplish this, all modules have been wrapped in a specialized module pattern that will detect the current environment and choose the most appropriate loading mechanism for dependencies.